FC Schalke 04

-Schalke have won seven German championships, five DFB-Pokals, one DFB Ligapokal, one DFL-Supercup and one UEFA Cup.
+Schalke have won seven German championships, five DFB-Pokals, one DFB Ligapokal, one DFL-Supercup, one UEFA Cup and two UEFA Intertoto Cups.
 In 1937, Schalke became the first German club to win the double.
 Since 2001, Schalke's stadium has been the Veltins-Arena.
-Schalke hold a long-standing rivalry with Ruhr neighbours Borussia Dortmund, known as the Revierderby.
+Schalke hold a long-standing rivalry with Ruhr neighbors Borussia Dortmund, known as the Revierderby.

 History

 1904–1927: Schalke's early years

 The club was founded on 4 May 1904 as Westfalia Schalke by a group of high school students and first wore the colours red and yellow.
 The team was unable to gain admittance to the Westdeutscher Spielverband (Western German Football Association) and played in one of the "wild associations" of early German football.
 In 1912, after years of failed attempts to join the official league, they merged with the gymnastic club Schalker Turnverein 1877 in order to facilitate their entry.
 This arrangement held up until 1915, when SV Westfalia Schalke was re-established as an independent club.
 The separation proved short-lived and the two came together again in 1919 as Turn- und Sportverein Schalke 1877.
 The new club won its first honours in 1923 as champions of the Schalke Kreisliga.
 It was around this time that Schalke picked up the nickname Die Knappen, from an old German word for "miners" because the team drew so many of its players and supporters from the coal miners of Gelsenkirchen.

 In 1924, the football team parted ways with the gymnasts again, this time taking the club chairman along with them.
 They took the name FC Schalke 04 and adopted the now familiar blue and white kit from which their second nickname would derive, Die Königsblauen (The Royal Blues).
 The following year, the club became the dominant local side, based on a style of play that used short, sharp, man-to-man passing to move the ball.
 This system would later become famous as the Schalker Kreisel (spinning top; gyroscope).
 In 1927, it carried them into the top-flight Gauliga Ruhr, onto the league championship, and then into the opening rounds of the national finals.